Credit Guidelines In Mortgage Underwriting Process

 A: Shutting down old credit accounts can potentially harm your credit score as it decreases your overall available credit and may raise your credit utilization ratio.
 Keeping old accounts open is generally advisable, particularly if they have a good payment history.

-Q: Can I get a mortgage if I’m still in Chapter 13 Bankruptcy?
+Q: Can I Get a Mortgage if I’m Still in Chapter 13 Bankruptcy?

 A: Yes, qualifying for a mortgage during Chapter 13 Bankruptcy is possible if you have made at least 12 on-time payments under the repayment plan and have received approval from the bankruptcy court.
 FHA loans are frequently used in these circumstances.